massalinux/docker-toggle/README.md

-# Docker Toggle
+# Docker Toggle for Raycast

-Show and Toggle your docker projects
+Raycast extension to Show and Toggle your docker projects